 The address of the Chiesa di Santa Maria del Popolo is Piazza del Popolo, 12 – Rome (Tel. +39 06 3610836).
 District: Campo Marzio.
 Admission is free.
 Opening hours are from 07:00 to 12:00 and from 16:00 to 19:00 during the week and from 07:30 to 13:30 and from 16:30 to 19:30 on weekends.
 (Note that opening times and admission may be subject to change.)

-The Church of Santa Maria del Popolo is located diagonally across from the Porta del Popolo and has a rather nondescript facade, which is probably due in part to the richly decorated city gate itself, which you look straight at from the Piazza del Popolo.
+The Church of Santa Maria del Popolo is located diagonally across from the Porta del Popolo.
+The facade of the church makes a rather nondescript impression, which might be due in part to the richly decorated city gate almost next to it.

 The tomb of Emperor Nero used to be located on or near the spot where the church was built.
-According to one legend, the church was built in this spot as a kind of exorcism against the emperor’s ghost.
+According to one legend, the church was built here as a kind of exorcism against the emperor’s ghost.

-The latest version of the Santa Maria del Popolo (earlier reconstructions date from 1099 and 1227) was built in the Renaissance period (1472 to be exact) and owes its fame primarily to the two Caravaggio paintings.
+The latest version of the Santa Maria del Popolo (earlier reconstructions date from 1099 and 1227) dates from the Renaissance period (1472 to be exact).

 The most important person for the construction of the Santa Maria del Popolo Church was Alexander VI.
-This pope, whose real name was Rodrigo Borja (later corrupted to Borgia) and who was of Spanish descent, had multiple mistresses, one of whom, the businesswoman Vannozza Catanei, is buried in the Santa Maria del Popolo.
+This pope, whose real name was Rodrigo Borja (later corrupted to Borgia) and who was of Spanish descent, had multiple mistresses.
+One of these, the businesswoman Vannozza Catanei, is supposedly buried in the church itself.
 Her son Giovanni, who was probably murdered by her other son Cesare, is keeping her company.

-Public executions used to take place across from the church, not always in a humane manner.
-As late as 1853, for example, a group of highway robbers were clubbed to death.
+Public executions used to take place across from the church.
+These were not always performed in a humane manner.
+As late as 1853, for example, a group of highway robbers was clubbed to death.

 The bell tower dates from the 15th century, and is part of the adjacent monastery.

 It is possible, but not certain, that Vannozza Catanei and her son Giovanni are buried somewhere in the last chapel on the right.
-There used to be a plaque claiming this for a fact, but inexplicably it suddenly vanished, to reappear in the Church of San Marco.
-(The pope’s master of ceremonies, Johann Burckhardt, was also said to be buried in the church, but no one knows exactly where his tomb is supposed to be either.)
+A plaque claiming this for a fact at some point suddenly, and inexplicably, vanished, to reappear in the Church of San Marco.
+(The pope’s master of ceremonies, Johann Burckhardt, was also said to be buried in the church, and no one knows exactly where his tomb is supposed to be either.)

-The marble skeleton to the right of the exit is a monument that the man whose image appears above it had made for himself in the 17th century.
+The marble skeleton to the right of the exit is a monument that the man whose likeness can be seen above it had made for himself in the 17th century.

 The reliefs in the first chapel on the left used to decorate the baptismal fonts.

-In the presbytery, behind the high altar are ceiling frescoes by Pinturicchio, depicting “The Coronation of the Virgin,” while the two tombs lining the side walls were created by Andrea Sansovino.
+In the presbytery, behind the high altar are ceiling frescoes by Pinturicchio, depicting “The Coronation of the Virgin”.
+The two tombs lining the side walls were the work of Andrea Sansovino.
 Above the main altar is a small 13th-century panel depicting the “Virgin and Child.”

 A corridor, graced with 15th- and 16th-century sculptures, leads to the sacristy, with an altar created by Andrea Bregno in 1473.
 The statues of the two bishops flanking the altar are also by Bregno.